Attend Office Hours

 Our Text Technologies Petting Zoo includes historical equipment for making text (e.g., typewriters, computers).
 Visit during Tuesday's office hours to learn more about it with Emily F. Brooks, Associate Director of the Price Lab for Digital Humanities.

-View and display manuscripts and other items from the Penn Libraries' special collections.
+While research visits with special collections should happen in the Kislak Center Reading Room, Vitale II offers support for group and virtual viewing, and personal imaging options.
 With the help of our staff and equipment, you can display objects in the room, on the large screen with the document camera, on the two side monitors with the ceiling camera, and to virtual audiences via video conferencing.
+We also provide support for video recordings.
+Starting in 2026, we will be offering access to a Multispectral Imaging System for Historical Artifacts (MISHA) for experimental use.

 To view special collections in the Vitale Lab for Book History and Digital Humanities, email Dot Porter.
 Once you have scheduled a time, you can request the item using your Aeon research account.